Gender Studies minor

 - Cultural Anthropology

-Several special topics courses are offered each year by different departments, such as “Women in Islam,” “Ethnic Women’s Literature of the Americas,” and “Women in the Bible.”
+Special topics courses are offered each year by different departments, such as:

-Faculty recommend this minor when participating in the following academic programs:
+Faculty recommend this minor when participating in the following academic program:

 Contact faculty advisors (listed above) for more info on the gender studies minor.